-and many honest teachers have been afraid to confess that they still found inspiration in Aristotle, Hamilton, Porter and McCosh.
+Psychology, or the science of mind, is the soul of pedagogy, and it is our aim to so emphasize it that its professional value becomes apparent.
+The recent advance in the methods of studying this important subject has made its presentation no easy task.
+For several years past, the word "new" Psychology has been the pet phrase of educational doctrinaries, and many honest teachers have been afraid to confess that they still found inspiration in Aristotle, Hamilton, Porter and McCosh.
 But already there is an apparent ebb of the tide and we are beginning to realize that whatever differences we may have, they are more in name than in substance.
 The greatest contribution that the new school of Psychology has made to the old science has been the emphasis given to the study of child development and psycho-physics.
 This has been a distinct and most valuable contribution and with the large increase in the number of laboratories created in our higher universities and best Normal Schools for this kind of work, many good results are yet to come.
-This phase of the subject is not only extremely fascinating but very valuable, and at Edinboro plans are now being laid for scientific work along the lines of child study and physiological psychology. other valuable result of the efforts of the new school has been to eliminate from the science the subtleties of metaphysics as well as the formal analysis of mind.
+This phase of the subject is not only extremely fascinating but very valuable, and at Edinboro plans are now being laid for scientific work along the lines of child study and physiological pyschology.
+Another valuable result of the efforts of the new school has been to eliminate from the science the subtleties of metaphysics as well as the formal analysis of mind.
 In our work here, we give our students a full outline of rational Psychology, and upon that we build a complete structure.
 We show how the modern phases, as child study, empirical Psychology, and apperception have had their origin and development.
-The textbooks on the subject are supplemented by practical talks on sensation, the percept, the concept.
+The text-books on the subjects are supplemented by practical talks on sensation, the percept, the concept.
 Enough of the physiology of the nervous system is given to make the current literature and the statistics of the laboratories easily comprehended.
 During all stages of the course the results are correlated with the work done in the department of Physiology as well as with the practical work in the Model School.